match-stick-model/actions-citizens-take/README.md

 * We reserve the right to change the terms and conditions, including cancelling the program at any time without notice.

 Please note that you are responsible for complying with taxes and laws, and you agree to provide us with enough information, at our request, so that we can comply with all relevant laws and regulations.

+## Thank you for reading
+Subscribe to this repo if you want to be updated about new research ideas and discussions.